erichosick/erichosick.github.com/_posts/2014-09-24-design-mechanisms-and-policies.md

       }
     }

-In this case, data is "pulled" from the left and right mechanisms by invoking those mechanism (go) on left and right.
+In this case, data is "pulled" from the left and right mechanisms by invoking those mechanisms (go) on left and right.

 Further examples using real languages are provided in the post [C# and Homoiconicity]({% post_url 2014-09-21-design-csharp-and-homoiconicity %}) and [Javascript and Homoiconicity]({% post_url 2014-09-18-design-javascript-and-homoiconicity %}).